 - 1 cup whipping cream

-Brown butter in small saucepan over medium heat (SEE VIDEO "How to brown butter) in Notes).
-Set aside 4 tbsp for apples.
+- Brown butter in small saucepan over medium heat (SEE VIDEO "How to brown butter) in post).
+Set aside 2 tablespoon for apples.

-Saute apples with 4 Tblsp butter over medium- low heat in frying pan on stove top until they are soft (can easily put fork through) but still hold their shape ( about 5-7 minutes),
+- Saute apples with 2 Tblsp butter over medium- low heat in frying pan on stove top until they are soft (can easily put fork through) but still hold their shape (about 5-7 minutes).

-Top with whipped cream.
-You can spoon it on our use a 1 M icing tip and icing bag and pipe on (see VIDEO in notes)
+- Top with whipped cream.
+You can spoon it on our use a 1 M icing tip and pastry bag and pipe on (see VIDEO in post)